Kernel Scaling for Manifold Learning and Classification: Application: Learning Seismic Parameters

-\subsubsection{Classification of seismic events}
+The quarry cluster separation is clearly evident in Fig.\ \ref{fig:Seis_Prop}.
+To further evaluate how well the low-dimensional representation correlates with the source location we use a list of source locations.
+A list with the explosions locations is provided to us based on manual calculations, performed by an analyst by considering the phase difference between the signals' arrival times to different stations.
+We note that this estimation is accurate up to a few kilometers.
+A map of the location estimates colored by source quarry is presented in Fig.\ \ref{fig:map}.
+Then, we apply Canonical Correlation Analysis (CCA) to find the most correlated representation.
+The transformed representations $\myvec{U}$ and $\myvec{V}$ are presented in Fig.\ \ref{fig:CCAU} and \ref{fig:CCAV} respectively.
+The two correlation coefficients between coordinates of $\myvec{U}$ and $\myvec{V}$ are $0.88$ and $0.72$.

-Discrimination between earthquakes and explosions is a critical component in nuclear test monitoring and it is also critical for creating reliable earthquake catalogs.
-Recently, the problem has been approached using machine learning frameworks such in \cite{Beyreuther,Hammer,DelPezzo,Tiira}.
-The DM framework is utilized in \cite{rabin2016earthquake} to extract a low dimensional representation for the seismic events.
+In the second test case, we use additive Gaussian noise to ``degrade'' the signal.
+We use $g(y)=y+n_1$ as the defoemation function, where $n_1$ is drawn from a zero-mean Gaussian distribution with variance of $\sigma^2_N$.
+We estimate the scaling $\epsilon$ based on the proposed and alternative methods.
+Then, we apply CCA to the two leading DM coordinated and the estimated source locations.
+The top correlation coefficients for various values of $\sigma^2_N$ are presented in Fig.\ \ref{fig:CorrGauss}.
+Both the max-min method $\epsilon_{MaxMin}$ and Singer's $\epsilon_0$\cite{Singer} scheme seem to break at the same noise level.
+The standard deviation approach is robust to the noise level, this is because it essentially performs whitening of the data.
+However, this also obscures some of the information content when the noise is of low power.
+The proposed approach seems to outperform all alternative schemes for this test case.

-In the following experiment, we use a dataset with $46$ earthquakes and $62$ explosions that were recorded in Israel.
-The collected waveforms occurred in the Dead Sea area between the years $2004$-$2015$.
-The waveforms were manually annotated by a specialist from the Geophysical Institute of Israel (GII).
-The feature extracted from each waveform is a Sonogram \cite{Joswig} with some modifications.
-The Sonogram is basically a time-frequency representation equally tempered on a logarithmic scale.
-The feature extraction process is detailed in \cite{rabin2016earthquake}.
+\subsection{Classification of seismic events}

-Both the raw data and the extracted features of an explosion and an earthquake are presented in Fig. \ref{fig:SonoExample1}.
-A low dimensional mapping is extracted by using DM with various values of $\epsilon$.
-A binary classification is performed using K-NN ($K=5$) in a leave-one-out fashion.
-The accuracy of the classification for each value of $\epsilon$ is presented in Fig. \ref{fig:SonoClass}.
-The estimated values of $\epsilon_{Ge},\epsilon_{\rho_{P}}\text{ and }\epsilon_{\rho_{Psi}}$ were annotated.
-It is evident that for classification the estimated values are indeed close to the optimal values.
-The values do not intersect with the optimal value.
-However, they all achieve high classification accuracy.
+Automatic classification of seismic events is useful as it may reduce false alarm warnings on one hand, and enable monitoring nuclear events on the other hand.
+To evaluate the proposed scaling for classification of seismic events, we use a set with $46$ earthquakes and $62$ explosions all of which were recorded in Israel.
+A low-dimensional mapping is extracted by using DM with various values of $\epsilon$, and binary classification was applied using k-NN ($k=5$) in a leave-one-out fashion.
+The accuracy of the classification for each value of $\epsilon$ is presented in Fig.\ \ref{fig:SonoClass}.
+The estimated values of $\epsilon_{Ge}$, $\epsilon_{\rho_{P}}$ and $\epsilon_{\rho_{\Psi}}$ were annotated.
+It is evident that for classification the estimated values are indeed close to the optimal values, although they do not fully coincide.
+Nevertheless, they all achieve high classification accuracy.